Asset Tokenization

 3. Evaluate Platform Risk Separately from Asset Risk

-A tokenized Treasury is a low-risk asset, but if the platform facilitating access has weak security, poor governance, or inadequate custodial arrangements, your investment is still at risk.
+A tokenized Treasury may be a low-risk asset, but if the platform has weak security, poor governance, or inadequate custodial arrangements, your investment is still at risk.

 4. Consider On-Chain Private Credit Carefully